Book Review: Escaping The Housing Trap

 This could further exacerbate income inequality, concentrate real estate wealth, and expand the rental class.

-A Different Approach In Be My Neighbor, the RPA is promoting the rezoning of single-family residential neighborhoods in the New York Metropolitan Area to allow for the creation of additional dwelling units on existing properties.
+In Be My Neighbor, the RPA is promoting the rezoning of single-family residential neighborhoods in the New York Metropolitan Area to allow for the creation of additional dwelling units on existing properties.
 This would be accomplished by permitting Accessory Dwelling Units and multifamily conversions.
 For the reasons stated above, this approach may produce undesirable outcomes, including attracting rental property investors, burdening homeowners with higher taxes and mortgage payments, and limiting the adaptability of residences over time.

 It may very well be that encouraging multiple additional dwelling units on single-family properties throughout the region must eventually play an important role in comprehensively addressing housing issues.
 Growing preferences for renting and declining rates of homeownership may become a permanent trend in the housing market.
 Still, the first step in reforming land use regulations needn’t be abolition of single-family zoning districts.
 A more incremental approach may achieve many of the desired goals while avoiding political opposition.